annamalai-muthiah/Machine.Learning/Tier.1.Predictive.Modeling.md

 There are different type of imputation.
 The type I use here is called K Nearest Neighbor Imputation (KNN Imputation).
 KNN Imputation fills in the missing values by drawing on values of the K 'nearest neighbors' defined above.
 K is a value supplied by the user denoting the number of nearest neighbors to be used for missing value inference.
 For example, k=5, 10 etc.
 This process in R is accomplished by a function named "knnImputation". meth describes the kind of method used for inference.
 In this example, the method of choice is median and k=10.
 In other words, for every missing value, this method will choose the 10 nearest observations and the missing value would be estimated as their median values.
-The cleaned up data is stored in a new dataframe object named 'algae.clean.2'
+The cleaned up data is then stored in a new dataframe object named 'algae.clean.2'

 ```r
 # Imputing to infer missing values
 algae.clean.2 = knnImputation(algae.clean, k = 10, meth = "median")
 ```

-Now that missing value issue has been addressed using knnImputation, we can confirm it through using summary function if NA values have been replaced
+Now that missing value issue has been addressed using knnImputation, we can confirm it through using summary function if NA values have been replaced.

 ```r
 # Checking for missing observations